Boeing suspending 787 production at South Carolina plant

-WASHINGTON, April 6 (Reuters) - Boeing Co BA.N said on Monday it will temporarily suspend production of its 787 airplane at its facilities in South Carolina amid the coronavirus pandemic.
+WASHINGTON, April 6 (Reuters) - Boeing Co BA.N said on Monday it would suspend production of its 787 airplane at its facilities in South Carolina amid the coronavirus pandemic.

 Boeing production will be suspended until further notice after the second shift on Wednesday.
-On Sunday, Boeing indefinitely extended the halt of its production operations at its Washington state facilities.
+On Sunday, the largest U.S. planemaker indefinitely extended the halt of its production operations at its Washington state facilities.

+On Thursday, Reuters reported that planemakers - including Boeing and Airbus SE AIR.PA - were looking at drastic cuts in wide-body production amid a slump in demand for the industry’s largest jetliners, citing manufacturing and supplier sources.

+Deliveries of long-range jets like the Boeing 777 or 787 and Airbus A350 or A330 have been hit particularly badly as airlines seek deferrals and many withhold progress payments.

 ((David.Shepardson@thomsonreuters.com; + 1 202 898 8324;))